BibliothecaDAO/RealmsWorld/apps/nextjs/src/app/blog/content/ForcePrimeHeroesBeta.md

 With a new gameplay season starting, we proudly welcome *Force Prime Heroes* to [Realms.World](https://realms.world/games/force-prime-heroes)

-Inspired by the legendary *Heroes of Might and Magic* series, players are cast onto a monster-filled map with one ultimate goal: raid and kill the Bone Dragon.
-Season Two is just starting and players will find two major updates.
-Their hero is upgradable, and this season introduces the first single player campaign.
+Inspired by the legendary *Heroes of Might and Magic* series, players are cast onto a monster-filled map with one ultimate goal: to figure out how to raid and kill the Bone Dragon.
+Grand Season Two is just starting and players will find two major updates.
+You hero is now upgradable: use four stats to customise your character build.
+This season also introduces the first single player campaign.